The Blind Christ

-The Blind Christ (El Cristo ciego) is a 2016 Chilean drama film directed by Christopher Murray.
+The Blind Christ (El Cristo ciego) is a 2016 Chilean drama film directed by Christopher Murray and co-produced with France's Ciné-Sud Promotion.
 It was selected to compete for the Golden Lion at the 73rd Venice International Film Festival.

 Plot

 Michael is a 30-year-old mechanic who believes he has experienced a divine revelation in the desert and has been bestowed with special powers.
 However, his village considers him crazy and dismisses his claims.
 One day, when he learns that a childhood friend has been injured in an accident, Michael sets out on a barefoot pilgrimage through the desert to find and heal him with a miracle.

 During his journey, Michael meets vagabonds, hitmen, drug addicts, abandoned women, and people exploited by mining companies.
 They perceive him as a Christ-like figure who can alleviate their harsh realities.
 Despite the challenges and obstacles he faces, Michael perseveres, using his faith and abilities to help those he encounters.